On Exact Reznick, Hilbert-Artin and Putinar's Representations: Introduction

 \paragraph*{Acknowledgments.} M.~Safey El Din is supported by the ANR-18-CE33-0011 {\sc Sesame}, the ANR-19-CE40-0018 {\sc De Rerum Natura} projects funded by ANR (Agence Nationale de la Recherche), the ANR-19-CE48-0015 {\sc Ecarp} project funded jointly by ANR and FWF, and the {\sc CAMiSAdo} project funded by PGMO/FMJH.
 V.~Magron benefited from the support of the FMJH Program PGMO (EPICS project) and from the support of EDF, Thales, Orange et Criteo, as well as from the Tremplin ERC Stg Grant ANR-18-ERC2-0004-01 (T-COPS project).
 Both authors are supported by European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 813211 (POEMA).
+The authors would like to thank David Papp and Maria Macaulay for their useful comments who led to the present version, where complexity estimates have been fixed.